Coordimap

 Shared Configuration Options

 This page documents the configuration fields that appear across multiple Coordimap data sources.
+Use it as the reference for fields that affect identity, crawl timing, credentials, and cross-source relationship mapping.

 What Is scope_id?